Taco Chex Mix

 As you can see below this is super easy to make.
 You just dump the ingredients together, mix and bake!

-- Grab a large double lined paper bag or a large mixing bowl.
+- Then grab a large double lined paper bag or a large mixing bowl.

-- Pour chex mix onto two large baking sheets making sure it’s evenly spread out on pan.
+- Pour chex mix onto two large baking sheets and make sure that it is evenly spread out across pan.

 - Place in preheated oven for 1 hour, stirring every 15 minutes.